 However; instead I’m going to do a bit of guerrilla participation and head down to the South Georgian Quarter (the area between Grafton Street and Merrion Square) to paint a streetscape nocturne.
 Most likely in Molesworth Street but I’ll post up on Facebook my exact location once I’ve settled on it and if you’re around, do say hello.
 I’ll get set up at about 6.30pm and paint away until I get tired or arrested…

-This week, I took advantage of Tuesday’s brilliant sunshine to go out in Rathmines to paint the ‘Four Faced Liar’, as the Rathmines town hall clock is called by generations of confused Dubs.
+Painting in Rathmines in the summer of 2019.
+This week, I took advantage of Tuesday’s brilliant sunshine to go out in Rathmines to paint en plein air ( a fancy French way of saying out in the open).
+The subject was the ‘Four Faced Liar’, as the Rathmines town hall clock is called by generations of confused Dubs.
 I set up outsideArtmines art supplies shop, right at the pavement’s edge where I was close to being brained by bus wing mirrors.